New to London

 Other ways to get home at night include night buses, black cabs and mini cabs (mini cab offices usually have a flashing light outside).
 If someone drives up to you in an ordinary looking car and offers to take you somewhere, be very wary.
 They are not insured, often get lost and will charge you whatever they think they can get away with.
 Only black cabs can legally pick people up in the street.
 If in doubt, ask a few locals how much the fare should be and then go to a minicab office.
 A website that will help you find a local minicab company is www.tfl.gov.uk/tfl/gettingaround/taxisandminicabs/

 London Underground has divided London into 6 concentric zones around the City Centre.
-Soho and the West End are in zone 1; Earls Court and Shepherds Bush are in zone 2 etc. The more zones you want to travel through, the more the travel cards will cost.
-Travel cards are also acceptable on night-buses up to 4.30am.
+Soho and the West End are in zone 1; Earls Court and Shepherds Bush are in zone 2 etc. The more zones you want to travel through, the more the travel will cost.

 For help working out the best public transport routes in London use Transport for London's Journey Planner at tfl.gov.uk/plan-a-journey/